muneeb-mbytes/uvm_tb_arch_doc_py/README.md

     -  Enter the name of the log directory (Enter 'log')

-    -  Enter the interfaces
+    -  Enter the number of interfaces (for eg:4)

-    -  Enter the agents
+    -  Enter the number of agents (for eg: 2)

-    -  Enter the interfaces
+    -  Enter the number of tb connect to DUT (for eg: 3  it depends on how many interfaces you want to conenct with DUT)

 12) The output testbench will then be displayed in the background as per ther various inputs provided.